ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 ## Managing your duplicate volume

 While data is being copied from the original volume to the duplicate, you can see a status on the details page that shows the duplication is in progress.
-During this time, you can attach to a host and read/write to the volume, but you can't create snapshot schedules.
+During this time, you can attach to a host, and read and write to the volume, but you can't create snapshot schedules.
 When the duplication process is complete, the new volume is independent from the original and can be managed with snapshots and replication as normal.